 Student publications guidelines at Sandhills Community College are expected to represent the student body at its best.
-The content of such publications must be in concert with the College's Student Code of Conduct.
+The content of such publications must be in concert with the college Student Code of Conduct.
 Specifically, all contributors to such publications are bound by the elements of this code:

-Writing that is threatening and creates an atmosphere of fear and/or intimidation is prohibited.

-Writing that includes any element of a sexually suggestive or harassing nature is prohibited.

-Writing that involves libelous charges or which constitutes an attack on another member of the college community is prohibited.

-Writing that makes use of obscene language and/or expletives is prohibited.
+- Writing that communicates a true threat to an individual or group is prohibited. - Writing that communicates harassment that rises to the level of severe or pervasive is prohibited. - Writing that involves libelous charges is prohibited. - Writing that makes use of obscene language and/or expletives is prohibited.

-Because this is an educational institution, writing that appears in student-created publications is expected to be clear, correct, and well-reasoned.
+Because this is an educational institution, writing that appears in student created publications is expected to be clear, correct, and well-reasoned.
 Documents should be well-designed and inviting to the reader.